This post may include affiliate links; see our disclosure policy.

 Instant Pot split pea soup

-What to serve with this split pea soup?
+What to serve with split pea soup

 There are lots of things to serve with this Instant Pot split pea soup!
 Here are some of our favorite ideas:

-split peas
+More about split peas

-So, you might be wondering: what are split peas?
+You might be wondering: what are split peas?
 Are they the same as lentils, or different?
 Well, split peas and lentils are both legumes.
 But split peas are a different type of legume from lentils.
 They’re a field pea, a pea grown for drying, It’s a special type of dried pea that is split in half, making it break down easily into a thick, soup like consistency when cooked.

 Split peas are available at most grocery stores.
 You can also often find them in the bulk bins, or buy split peas online.
 As we mentioned above, the shelf life of split peas is 2 to 3 years!
 So it’s a great healthy ingredient to stock up on.